 Over the years Dr. Larrabee’s work has been covered by a multitude of publications here in the United States and abroad.
 Article one, Article two, Article three, Article four, Article five, Article six, Article seven, Article eight (page one, page two).

-Dr. Larrabee began his medical career in public health, and has maintained his commitment to pro bono programs, both in the US and abroad.
+Dr. Larrabee began his medical career in public health and has maintained his commitment to pro bono programs, both in the US and abroad.
 He was one of the founders of the AAFPRS program, Face to Face and, with Regan Thomas, accepted the AMA’s highest public service award for its Domestic Violence program.

 The Larrabee Center’s LATISSE® Eyelash Program is a pro bono project dedicated to the treatment of breast cancer survivors.
 In collaboration with our medical colleagues at the Swedish Cancer Institute, patients are enrolled into a 16 week program for the restoration of hair loss around the eyes and brow complex.
 The program has been described as a “bow on top of the gift of the life” that has been provided by the Swedish Oncology teams.
-We are grateful for the generous contributions from Allergan, Coloratura and Jeri Morgan-Reiner as well as the patients who are so generous in their trust, and inspire us with their strength.
+We are grateful for the generous contributions from Allergan, Coloratura and Jeri Morgan-Reiner as well as the patients who are so generous in their trust and who inspire us with their strength.